IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 # CASA0014-CE Plant Monitor

+- Name: Qian Jin(Ashley)
+- Student ID: uncfqji
+- Email: unfnqji@ucl.ac.uk
+- Date: 8,Nov,2021
+- Professor: Duncan Wilson

 ## Brief

-This is the project presentation Crit 2 and I present my plant monitor design and how it works.
-This is a based on Arduiro and Rpi to get soil data and visualisation data.
+This is the project presentation Crit 2 and I will present my plant monitor design and how it works.
+This is a based on Arduino and Rpi to get soil data and visualise data.
 This is my plant, Eve.
 Eve is a peace lily, and I need to water it when the top inch soil feels dry.
 As it said in *Little Prince*
 > You become responsible, forever, for what you have tamed.
-Eve is my flower, and I want to know more about her and take care.
+Eve is my flower, so I want to know more about her and take care.
 Especially, water, what Eve need most.

 <img width="800" alt="Screenshot 2021-11-04 at 18 01 03" src="https://user-images.githubusercontent.com/67747655/140394420-84bf050e-7e8e-499d-99b8-a284f75d3cf2.png">

 ***
-## Content
+## Content List
-- Part1:Goals
+- Goals
-- Part2:Hardware Needed
+- Hardware Needed
-- Part3:Software Needed
+- Software Needed
-- Part4:MQTT Library Needed
+- MQTT Library Needed
-- Part5:Process
+- Process
-- Part6:In the Future
+- In the Future
 - Reference
 ***
 ### Goals
 - Monitor the plant data(temperature, humidity, and soil moisture levels)
 - Store data on a Rpi gateway
-- Visualise time series data
+- Visualise these data

 ### Hardware Needed
-- Ardurio Board
+- Arduino Board
 - Huzzah Board
 - DHT22sensor
 - 2 nails